FAQ Schema Detection

 - Add

-FAQPageJSON-LD with realQuestion/acceptedAnswerpairs inmainEntity; presence alone moves you off a hard fail. - Aim for 4 to 8 questions — fewer underscores the count band, 16 or more is penalised as spam.
+FAQPageJSON-LD with realQuestion/acceptedAnswerpairs inmainEntity.
+Presence alone moves you off a hard fail. - Aim for 4 to 8 questions.
+Fewer weakens the count band, and 16 or more is penalised as spam.

 - Keep questions concise (roughly 8-20 words) and answers substantive but tight (roughly 40-80 words).

-- Write answers that add information rather than echoing your page body; high overlap with body text triggers the duplication penalty.
+- Write answers that add information instead of echoing your page body.
+High overlap with body text triggers the duplication penalty.

-- Validate the block at search.google.com/test/rich-results so a malformed FAQ does not score zero.
+- Validate the block at search.google.com/test/rich-results so a malformed FAQ doesn't score zero.

 - Re-scan after publishing to confirm the composite has moved into the pass band.